Igrekess/ChromaLux/readme.md

 - **SCS**, the tonal and chromatic processing domain shared by grading tools, perceptual masks, color probes, and scopes.

-ChromaLux 0.6.5 is a private beta for Apple Silicon Macs running macOS 26 Tahoe or later.
+ChromaLux 0.6.5 is an alpha version for Apple Silicon Macs running macOS 26 Tahoe or later.

 ### HALO — reconstructing the RAW image